siennafaleiro/Robotic-Operating-Model-2-Practice-Test/README.md

 Not all practice exams are created equal.
 A top-tier Blue Prism ROM2 Practice Test should offer:

-**- Scenario-Based Questions:** Mirroring real-life business decisions.
+- Scenario-Based Questions: Mirroring real-life business decisions.
-**- Detailed Explanations:** Not just what’s right or wrong, but why.
+- Detailed Explanations: Not just what’s right or wrong, but why.
-**- Timed Sessions:** To build exam readiness under pressure.
+- Timed Sessions: To build exam readiness under pressure.
-**- Progress Tracking:** Understand your improvement over time.
+- Progress Tracking: Understand your improvement over time.

 Look for features that support you not just in passing, but mastering the material

-**Real-Life Use Case: From Study to Success**

-Take Nisha, a Blue Prism developer leading automation at a multinational retail firm.
-Struggling to get a grip on strategic frameworks, she turned to a comprehensive ROM 2 Practice Test.
-Over two weeks:

-- She identified gaps in her understanding of delivery methodology.
-- She refined her ability to align governance with business outcomes.
-- She passed the ROM 2 Professional exam with a 92% score.

-"It felt like I was studying with a coach," she says.
-"The practice tests turned complex ideas into manageable insights."

 **Leveraging Authority Resources**